LeoonZHANG/libsg/README.md

 #### Easy to call

 Header files of libsg include nothing but only pure API declaration, and APIs are simpe and clear.

-## Fast and powerful

-There are many modules in this library, and lots of them are optimized.
-You can create high performance application with libsg.

 ## Supported Platforms